africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/How I act during a crisis says a lot about what I truly believe.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/how-i-act-during-a-crisis-says-a-lot-about-what-i-truly-believe/","title":"How I act during a crisis says a lot about what I truly believe"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/how-i-act-during-a-crisis-says-a-lot-about-what-i-truly-believe/","title":"How I act during a crisis says a lot about what I truly believe","noteIcon":""}
 ---